Paddington: Notable residents

 Between 1805 and 1817, the great actress Sarah Siddons lived at Desborough House, (which was demolished before 1853 to make way for the Great Western Railway) and was buried at Paddington Green, near the later graves of the eminent painters Benjamin Haydon and William Collins.
 Her brother Charles Kemble also built a house, Desborough Lodge, in the vicinity—in which she may have lived later.
 In later years, the actress Yootha Joyce, best known for her part in the classic television comedy George and Mildred, lived at 198 Sussex Gardens.

 One of Napoleon's nephews, Prince Louis Lucien Bonaparte (1813–1891), a notable comparative linguist and dialectologist, who spent most of his adult life in England, had a house in Norfolk Terrace, Westbourne Park.

 The eccentric philanthropist Ann Thwaytes lived at 17 Hyde Park Gardens between 1840 and 1866.

 The Victorian poet Robert Browning moved from No. 1 Chichester Road to Beauchamp Lodge, 19 Warwick Crescent, in 1862 and lived there until 1887.
 He is reputed to have named that locality, on the junction of two canals, "Little Venice".
 But this has been disputed by Lord Kinross in 1966 and more recently by londoncanals.uk who both assert that Lord Byron humorously coined the name.
 The name is now applied, more loosely, to a longer reach of the canal system.

 St Mary's Hospital in Praed Street is the site of several notable medical accomplishments.
 In 1874, C. R. Alder Wright synthesised heroin (diacetylmorphine).
 Also there, in 1928, Sir Alexander Fleming first isolated penicillin, earning the award of a Nobel Prize.
 The hospital has an Alexander Fleming Laboratory Museum where visitors can see Fleming's laboratory, restored to its 1928 condition, and explore the story of Fleming and the discovery and development of penicillin through displays and video.

 Edward Wilson, physician, naturalist and ornithologist, who died in 1912 on Captain Robert Scott's ill-fated British Antarctic expedition, had earlier practised as a doctor in Paddington.
 The former Senior Street primary school was renamed the Edward Wilson School after him in 1951.

 British painter Lucian Freud had his studio in Paddington, first at Delamere Terrace from 1943 to 1962, and then at 124 Clarendon Crescent from 1962 to 1977.

 Education

 In popular culture

-Paddington in the 17th century is one of the settings in the fiction-based-on-fact novel A Spurious Brood, which tells the story of Katherine More, whose children were transported to America on board the Pilgrim Fathers' ship, the Mayflower.

 Timothy Forsyte of John Galsworthy's The Forsyte Saga and other relatives resided in Bayswater Road.

 Paddington Bear, from "deepest, darkest Peru", emigrated to England via Paddington station.

-The films The Blue Lamp (1950) and Never Let Go (1960) depict many Paddington streets, which suffered bombing in World War II and were subsequently demolished in the early 1960s to make way for the Westway elevated road and the Warwick Estate housing redevelopment.